Lovayi/alx-low_level_programming/README.md

-This is the alx low level programming README
+This is the introduction to C README